Materials With Large And Connected Pores Are

 Materials with Large and Connected Pores: A Deep Dive into Porous Structures and Their Applications

 Porous materials, characterized by the presence of interconnected voids or pores within their structure, are ubiquitous in nature and extensively utilized in a wide range of technological applications.
 Understanding the properties of these materials, particularly those with large and connected pores, is crucial for optimizing their performance in diverse fields.
-This article delves into the fascinating world of materials boasting this unique characteristic, exploring their classification, formation mechanisms, properties, and significant applications.
+On top of that, this article digs into the fascinating world of materials boasting this unique characteristic, exploring their classification, formation mechanisms, properties, and significant applications.
 We'll also address frequently asked questions to ensure a comprehensive understanding of this important material class.

 Introduction: The World of Porosity